Imagine.... with all your mind, Believe.... with all your heart, Achieve....with all your might.

-In general, Miss Green works with small groups of children to support them in developing their emotional literacy - this means understanding and implementing stratges to improve the way that they think and feel, usually in relation to themselves.
+Miss Green, Mrs Monk and Mrs Walsh are our school Emotional Literacy Support Assistants (ELSAs) working with either small groups of children or individuals to support them in developing their emotional literacy.
+This means understanding and implementing strategies to improve the way that they think and feel, usually in relation to themselves.

-Areas that our ELSA can support can include:
+Areas that our ELSAs can support can include:

 - Recognising emotions